Reading time: 5 minutes

 Keeping a lid on super savings

-It’s important to recognise that the sole purpose of super is to provide retirement benefits for members, not to act as a lightly taxed store of intergenerational wealth.
+It’s important to recognise that the sole purpose of super is to provide retirement benefits for members, not to act as a tax-efficient store of intergenerational wealth.

 With this purpose in mind, the government conducts a fine balancing act.
 While encouraging us to save for our retirement with generous tax concessions, it also caps the amount we can have in super and still enjoy those tax benefits.

-Just to confuse matters, there is also a $1.6 million transfer balance cap on the amount of money you can shift from accumulation phase to retirement phase.
+There is also a transfer balance cap on the amount of money you can shift from accumulation phase to retirement phase.
+In 2024-25 this cap is $1.9 million for people investing in the retirement phase for the first time.

 What about lower earners?